 Donald Trump is out of power—but the threat of presidential abuse of power remains.

-Trump went further than even Nixon in breaching ethics norms and abusing presidential power—and the Protecting Our Democracy Act would address the clear threats to our democracy exposed by his actions.
+The Protecting Our Democracy Act would protect against the clear threats to our democracy exposed by his actions.
 It’s a comprehensive bill that addresses issues ranging from abuse of presidential pardons to profiting from the presidency.

 We can’t let Trump’s abuse of power fade from memory—because it could very well happen again.